DevExpress/testcafe-vue-selectors/README.md

 To get these data, use the Vue selector’s `.getVue()` method.

 The `getVue()` method returns a [client function](https://devexpress.github.io/testcafe/documentation/test-api/obtaining-data-from-the-client.html).
-This function resolves to an object that contains component's properties, state and computed properties.
+This function resolves to an object that contains component properties.

 ```js
 const vueComponent      = VueSelector('componentTag');